 Board Compensation and Terms

 All board members are volunteer and are not compensated for any of their time or service with the Center for Church Communication (CFCC).
-Board terms range from 2-4 years and are staggered to allow for new and old voices to always be at the table.
+Board terms range from two to four years and are staggered to allow for new and old voices to always be at the table.

 Brad Abare is the founder of the Center for Church Communication.
-He consults with companies and organizations, helping them figure out why in the world they exist, why anyone should care and what to do about it.
-He and his wife Jamaica live in Los Angeles with their daughter, Miró.
+He consults with companies and organizations, helping them figure out why in the world they exist, why anyone should care, and what to do about it.
+He lives with his family in Los Angeles.

 Nick Jones is a journalist, cinematographer, and creative strategist with over 20 years of experience in supporting Christian ministries and nonprofit organizations.
 As the owner of Lampstand Story Co, a documentary film studio based in Oklahoma City, Nick has provided the creative horsepower behind many notable conferences and campaigns including the Willow Creek Summit, International Mission Board, Foursquare Church, Compassion International, Biblica, and more.
 Nick specializes in international journalism, and has filed stories for organizations in more than 25 countries around the world.
 Nick currently lives in Oklahoma City with his wife Rachel.